Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Problem Formulation and Objective

-Any solution to the optimization problem (\ref{eq:CentralizedObjective}) corresponds to an \emph{efficient assignment}.
-However, there are two practical issues when posing an optimization problem in this form: a) the function $v_i(\alpha,w)$ is unknown and it may only be evaluated through measurements of the processing speed, denoted $\tilde{v}_i$; and, b) the exogenous disturbances $w=(w_1,...,w_m)$ are unknown and may vary with time, thus the optimal assignment may not be fixed with time.
+where, for example, $u_i$ may represent the processing speed of thread $i$ under assignment $\alpha\in\mathcal{A}$.
+In general, $u_i$ will depend on the assignment profile $\alpha$ and exogenous disturbances (e.g., other applications) summarized within the parameter $w$.
+Any solution to the optimization problem (\ref{eq:CentralizedObjective}) will correspond to an \emph{efficient/optimal assignment}.
+However, there are two practical issues when posing an optimization problem in this form, namely a) the details of the function $u_i(\alpha,w)$ are unknown and it may only be evaluated through measurements, denoted by $\tilde{u}_i$; and, b) $w$ is also unknown and may vary with time.